kurz-schluss/esp32-keyble-ha/README.md

 - serial outputs in english
 - boot button on the ESP32 board toggles the lock
 - changed partion table
+- NTP time synchronization for the auto-lock function that can be configured via the app

 Step by step setup: